microsoft/PowerToys/doc/releases/tests-checklist-template.md

    - [ ] Enable Registry Preview again and ensure that Preview context menu option for .reg files appears and that it starts Registry Preview correctly.
    - [ ] Try to launch Registry Preview from it's Settings page and ensure that it is launched properly.
    - [ ] Try to launch Registry Preview from it's OOBE page and ensure that it is launched properly.
+   - [ ] Enable Default app setting.
+Verify that .reg files are opened with Registry Preview by default.
+Disable Default app setting.
+Verify that Registry Editor is now default app.

 ### Peek
  * Open different files to check that they're shown properly